SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 outsider - a person who is not involved with a particular group of people or organization or who does not live in a particular place:

-settled - If you feel settled in a job, school, etc., you have become familiar with it and are comfortable and happy there:
+settled (COMFORTABLE) - (adjective) If you feel settled in a job, school, etc., you have become familiar with it and are comfortable and happy there:
+Now that the children are settled at school, we don't really want to move again.
+Although I worked there for over a year, I never really felt settled.

 being - a person or thing that exists: